aoline/nutrient-dws-azure-word/README.md

 - **Export to PDF**: Convert Word documents to PDF (PDF/A, PDF/UA) with live preview
 - **Import from PDF**: Convert PDFs to Word documents using OCR
 - **Redaction & Metadata Stripping**: Remove sensitive information and metadata
-- **Secure Backend**: Azure Functions proxy for CORS and API key protection
+- **Secure Backend**: Vercel serverless functions for CORS and API key protection
 - **Viewer Integration**: Embed processed PDFs in iframe for preview

 ## Architecture